hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 ### Hot Fixes Overview

-The hot fixes feature allows you to apply software hot fixes and updates to your HP Cloud OS environment after such hot fix or update files, having the .csu extension, have been downloaded to the local file system.
+The hot fixes feature allows you to apply software hot fixes and updates to your HP Helion Cloud OS environment after such hot fix or update files, having the .csu extension, have been downloaded to the local file system.
 In this help, such hot fixes and updates are referred to as content packages.

 ### Hot Fixes Page